A SAG AFTRA feature film addressing the issue of Murdered and Missing Indigenous Women.

 It’s present day in Northern California on tribal lands.
-The community is hurting from the disappearance of daughters,
+The community is suffering from the disappearance of daughters,

-sisters, mothers and wives.
+sisters, mothers, aunties and wives.
 Tribal police and local law enforcement argue over jurisdiction while families helplessly

 Youth search for ways to channel the impacts of generational trauma and a bleak future.
 Some turn to gangs, some to

 substances and others find a positive outlet in the local MMA Jiu Jitsu Dojo.
-The feisty, retired MMA fighter is a mentor to the kids she coaches, including our hero.
+The feisty, retired MMA fighter, Koko, is a mentor to the kids she coaches, including our hero.

-Manny is a 40 year old mixed-race Native American man, athletically fit and handsome.
-Head of the new regional Missing & Murdered Unit for the Department of the Interior, Manny investigates human remains discovered near the reservation.
-Manny must overcome suspicion from law enforcement and mistrust from the victims’ families when another girl goes missing.
+Manny is a 40 year Native American man, athletically fit and handsome.
+Head of the new regional Missing & Murdered Unit for the Bureau of Indian Affairs - Office of Justice Services, Manny investigates human remains discovered near the reservation.
+He must overcome suspicion from law enforcement and mistrust from the victims’ families when another girl goes missing.

 Koko is a 36 year old Native American MMA fighter and Jiu Jitsu Coach for the Dragon Fox Dojo.
 Rising from an abuse-laden past, she serves in Tribal Preservation and is a local activist for MMIW.
 Although a badass on a Harley, she has a genuine concern for Mili and all kids she coaches.

 Carly Kohler & Jack Kohler